-Back to Basics Focus Area MLM Strategic Objective MLM Strategy MLM Key Performance Indicator Responsibility To ensure provision and maintenance of safe roads and effective storm- water infrastructure.
+Back to Basics Focus Area MLM Strategic Objective MLM Strategy MLM Key Performance Indicator Responsibility To ensure provision and maintenance of safe roads and effective stormwater infrastructure.
 To develop and implement the Roads and Storm-Water Infrastructure Plan Square meters of sidewalks paved.
 Kilometres of roads released.
 Service Delivery and Infrastructure To ensure access to electricity and other forms of energy where applicable.
 To provide Solar Geysers to the Community Number of solar geysers installed.
 Number of households with access to electricity.
 Manager: Technical Services /Manager : Community Services To provide and ensure a safe and healthy environment.
 To keep Mkhambathini Municipality surrounding area clean.
 Implementation of the Waste Management Implementation of Communication Plan. % of complains addressed within 24 hours.

-[Strategy in line]

-with relevant

-legislation.

-Reviewed and

-adopted IDP

-To strengthen Compliance with

-executive record keeping

-support checklist.

-services.
-Number of

-MANCO

-meetings

-convened.

-Annual review of
+Strategy in line with relevant legislation.
+To strengthen executive support services.
+Reviewed and adopted IDP Compliance with record keeping checklist.
+Number of MANCO meetings convened.
+Annual review of Good Governance and Public Participation.
+To ensure good governance through openness and, transparency and accountability in the organisation.
+To develop and implement an effective Performance Management System.
 PMS Policy.

-Annual

-To ensure good Performance

-governance To develop and Report

-Cood through implement an submitted to the

-Good openness and, effective Auditor General.
-Office of the

-Governance transparency Performance Quarterly ММ

-and Public and Management performance

-Participation. accountability System. reports

-in the submitted to

-organisation.
-Internal Audit

-within 25 days of

-end of quarter.

-Quarterly reports

-on

-implementation

-To maintain and of management

-implement an action plan.

-effective Risk Number of anti-

-Management fraud and

-System. corruption

--

-initiatives facilitated.
+Annual Performance Report submitted to the Auditor General.
+Quarterly performance reports submitted to Internal Audit within 25 days of end of quarter.
+Office of the e To maintain and implement an effective Risk Management System.
+Quarterly reports on implementation of management action plan.
+Number of antifraud and corruption initiatives facilitated.